Darxo/Hardened/README.md

 - **Fencer** no longer grants +10 chance to hit or 20% less fatigue cost.
 It now causes your fencing swords to lose 50% less durability.
 - **Flail Spinner** now has a 100% chance to procc (up from 50%) but will only target a random different valid enemy.
 - **Inspiring Presence** no longer requires a banner.
 It is only active for the brother with the highest resolve among all brothers with that perk and only affects brothers with less resolve than the Leader.
 It now proccs on Round-Start instead of Turn-Start.
-- Rework **Formidable Approach** to only work for Two-Handed weapons.
+- **Formidable Approach** is completely reworked.
+It now only works for Two-Handed weapons.
 It now grant 15 Melee Skill instead of Reach but only triggers when you are the one moving next to an enemy.
 When your maximum Hitpoints are higher than those of your opponent, it removes confident from them.
 - **King of all Weapons** is now called **Spear Flurry** and is completely reworked.
 It now reduces your damage by 10% but prevents spear attacks from building up any fatigue.
 - **Leverage** is completely reworked.
 It now reduces the Action Point cost of your first polearm attack each turn by 1 for each adjacent ally.
 - **Nimble** is completely reworked: It now always provides a 60% Hitpoint damage reduction but no longer reduces your armor damage taken.
 It now increases your armor damage taken by a percentage equal to your combined helmet and armor weight